Code-Institute-Submissions/Flask-Revuu-It/readme.md

 ### Features Left to Implement
-- Reply to Reviews section
+- Reply to Reviews section - Allow the user to comment on each review.

 ## Technologies Used